Some links in this post may be affiliate links

 Water the soil only when it dries to keep the roots moist and avoid soggy soil as it can lead to root-rot disease and eventual death of the Bromeliad.

 If the light is not adequate, the bromeliad will respond with dark, soft, drooping, long leaves and lack of blooms.
-You may grow the bromeliad under a grow light to supplement the natural lighting.
-Take a look at these full spectrum grow lights on Amazon.
+You may grow the bromeliad under a grow light to complement the natural lighting.

-Regularly rotate the pot to ensure that the Guzmania Bromeliad receives light on all sides for even growth.
+Regularly rotate the pot to ensure that the bromeliad receives light on all sides for even growth.

-The best temperature for Guzmania Bromeliad is an average warmth of 16-260C.
+Guzmania Bromeliads thrive in a warmth of 16-260C.
 However, to bring the bromeliad to flower requires temperatures above 260C.

-Scarlet Star Bromeliad requires a humidity of 60-70% to thrive.
+Scarlet Star Bromeliads require a humidity of 60-70% to thrive.
 If the humidity is too low, the plant will develop brown leaf tips.
-To increase humidity, set the pot on a wet pebble tray or grow the plant in a well-lit bathroom and other moist areas in the home.
-Read more on these techniques on how to elevate humidity for houseplants.
+To increase humidity, set the pot on a wet pebble tray, use a cool mist humidifier or grow the plant in a well-lit bathroom and other moist areas in the home.

-Ensure that there is good air circulation for the Guzmania Bromeliads to discourage pest and disease infestations.
+Ensure that there is good air circulation for the bromeliad to discourage pest and disease infestations.

 Repotting Scarlet Star Bromeliad is not necessary as its roots are tiny and are unlikely to fill the pot.
 Pot it in a shallow, heavy pot to prevent it from toppling over as it can become top-heavy and provide support to help keep it upright.
 Check out these ceramic pots with drainage holes on Amazon.